faskai/amethyst/README.md

 #### Behind the Scenes

-Amethyst converts ACL into ASL and AFL, that runs as Python code.
-The same file can be read like English, debugged like code, and executed by an intelligent engine.
+Amethyst engine converts casual chat into formal Amethyst Language (AL), that runs as Python code.
+The same file can be read like English, debugged like code, and executed by the intelligent engine.

 > 🧐 *Why not Ruby?* Python’s LLM and agent ecosystem is mature.
 The goal isn’t to mimic Ruby syntax but to achieve Ruby-like simplicity and readability.